lenowac/lenowac/README.md

 Still doing it because im annoyed by adverts and the thought that personal interactions are tracked + analyzed is displeasing.

 ### 🪐 Currently
-I'm working towards not nuking my servers shitty configs again, all while trying to study.
+I'm working towards a private digital space, not nuking my shitty servers configs again, all while trying to study.
 Recently I decided to [blog](https://blog.decided.to) and [note](https://note.decided.to) things in public.

 ### 🌌 Previously